 Charlie Ferguson L’24

-Charlie joins Penn Law and the Toll Public Interest Center in order to create transformative justice and collective liberation in the American legal system.
+Charlie joins Penn Carey Law and the Toll Public Interest Center in order to create transformative justice and collective liberation in the American legal system for LGBTQ+ communities.
 Utilizing a queer, feminist, and anti-racist lens, their goal is to cultivate substantial and sustainable equity through the power of law and policy, dismantle oppressive structures united with other community leaders, and, most importantly, live with compassion for all.

 In their personal time, Charlie is a long-distance runner and always training for their next marathon.